trashbirdecology/luisdva.github.io/_posts/2018-05-09-excel-trivia.md

 {% endhighlight %}

-With a grouping variable for card numbers, we end up with the questions from the different topics interspersed.
+With a grouping variable for card numbers, we end up with the questions from the different topics intercallated.

 {% highlight text %}
 > head(stacked,9)